inakihn/edoexpenses/README.md

 An MVC application to create, edit and list expenses.

 ## Synopsis
 This web application was created as an exercise to test my knowledge in AngularJS and Spring boot.
 By no means is a final product.
-It uses an in-memory h2 database in the backed
+It uses an in-memory h2 database in the backend.

 ## Running the application